Heyuri/ksphp-plus-en/readme.md

 # KuzuhaScriptPHP+ (くずはすくりぷとPHP+)
 An improved version of the PHP port of KuzuhaScript (くずはすくりぷと).
-I believe it works with PHP versions 4.1.0 - 5.6.x Please note that PHP version 7 and 8 are not supported.
+As of 2024/10/16, it only works with PHP8+
+Last legacy PHP (from 4.1.0 to 7.4) version can be found here: [https://github.com/Heyuri/ksphp-plus-en/releases/tag/20240710](https://github.com/Heyuri/ksphp-plus-en/releases/tag/20240710)

 [https://hiru.coresv.com/ksphp-plus/](https://hiru.coresv.com/ksphp-plus/)

 This program is based on the 2005/04/01 modified version of KuzuhaScriptPHP (くずはすくりぷとPHP) by cion (しおん).

-This program has been translated to English by [Anonymous-san at Strange World@Heyuri.net](https://ayashii.net/bbs.php?c=08&m=tree&ff=202205.dat&s=3555)
+This program has originally been translated to English by [Anonymous-san at Strange World@Heyuri.net](https://ayashii.net/bbs.php?c=08&m=tree&ff=202205.dat&s=3555) and several anonymous developers from Heyuri have contributed to it since.

 * [KuzuhaScriptPHP (mirror)](http://qptn.x.fc2.com/up/dauso0059.zip)